Skip to content

 Some good news!

-This is a relatively new change, and it is now much easier to get financing for small complexes.
+This is a relatively new change, and getting financing for small complexes is much easier.